folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 * If an item’s loaned interval is in **days**, **weeks**, or **months**, the due date will follow the choice given in the loan policy *only* in the case that the service point is completely closed on the day that the item would be due.
 When the loan is created, FOLIO will check the service point calendar; if the service point is open for any time on the day that the item is due, FOLIO will set the due time to 11:59 PM on that day.

 **Grace period.** Enter a grace period for overdue items.
 If you choose to have a grace period, items will not count against the [Maximum number of overdue items]({{< ref "settings_users/#settings--users--conditions" >}}) patron block and there will be no overdue fine until after the loan due date/time plus the grace period interval.
-If the grace period expires and the item has not been returned, the grace period will count towards calculating an overdue or lost fee/fine.
+If the grace period expires and the item has not been returned, the grace period will count towards calculating an overdue or lost item fee/fine.
 Adding a grace period to a due date follows the same logic that you chose for closed library due date management if the grace period lands in a closed time for the service point.

 **Item limit.** Enter the maximum number of items that can be borrowed by one patron under this policy.
 Leave blank to have no item limit.